Comrade44/networking-lab/terraform/design.md

 NAT gateway provides IP proxy and NAT services for outbound internet connectivity.
 NAT gateways are created per-vnet, and cannot be used from a peered vnet.
 Applying the config in the file outbound-nat.tf, logging into the VMs via Bastion and running curl https://ipinfo.io will return the IP address of the NAT gateway for that subnet.

-## Azure Firewall without NAT for outbound connectivity
+## Azure Firewall for outbound connectivity
 Adding an Azure Firewall to the hub network and a UDR to the spokes (by applying the config in bub-firewall.tf) forces internet traffic for the spoke VMs to be routed via the Azure Firewall.
-Basic SKU cannot use Firewall Manager to deploy policy rule sets.
+Basic SKU cannot use Firewall Manager to deploy policy rule sets, and all traffic is explicitly denied by Azure Firewall.

+## Inter-spoke network connectivity
+With the Azure firewall set up in the hub vnet, enabling the option "Allow 'vnet-a' to receive forwarded traffic from 'vnet-b" on all peerings will allow the spokes to communicate.
+This can be verified by installing and runnign Apache on the VM in spoke B, and using curl to connect to the web server from the VM in spoke A.